vanhoangkha/Networking-fundamentals/Day07_IPv4_Addressing_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/808fa7fa-0239-42fa-9706-79db87ea167e)

-It means the FIRST 24 BITS of this address represent the NETWORK portion of the address.
+It means the FIRST 24 BITS of this address represent the Mạng portion of the address.

-192.168.1 is the NETWORK PORTION (the first 3 OCTETS)
+192.168.1 is the Mạng PORTION (the first 3 OCTETS)

 .254 is the HOST PORTION (the last OCTET)